delphicventurescode/ConflictResolutionScheme/README.md

 I have been using this system for a while.
 However, because most of the discussions were private, that is, they were over email and other private channels, and email is generally considered private communication, I have not made any of the discussions public.
-In case there is some reason I get a request from the other party to make the communication public, or in case they want me to do so for legal reasons, I would be happy to make some or all of it public.
+In case there is some reason to make the conversations public (say, I  get a request from the other party to make the communication public, or in case they want me to do so for legal reasons), I would be happy to make some or all of it public.

 You can see the Public repositories below.
 _______________________________________________________________